Radical Hospitality – Can Altay

 27/4/2015, 6 p.m., Capuchin garden, Bolzano

-Starting from some reflections we made together with Can Altay, the current artist in residence at ar/ge kunst and Lungomare, we would like to invite you to the first in a series of public readings and discussions that will happen in different places in the city, on topics like: “territorial claims”, “spatial imagination”, and “neoliberal urban politics”.
+Starting from some reflections we made together with Can Altay, we organized a series of public readings and discussions that happened in different places in the city, on topics like: “territorial claims”, “spatial imagination”, and “neoliberal urban politics”.

-At the first meeting we’ll read “The Rhizome” by Gilles Deleuze and Félix Guattari, available here.
+At the first meeting we read “The Rhizome” by Gilles Deleuze and Félix Guattari, available here.

-With this scope, we invite you to bring to the meeting one or more objects that you will use to share something that you feel like an urgency regarding the life in the city of Bolzano.
+With this scope, we invited the participants to bring to the meeting one or more objects that you can use to share something that you feel like an urgency regarding the life in the city of Bolzano.

 The text is dense and long, we recommend you to read especially pages 12 to 14.
-This section will be useful for us to re-read the city, and especially the areas around the train station, making use of the objects gathered and through possible drifts.
+This section is useful for us to re-read the city, and especially the areas around the train station, making use of the objects gathered and through possible drifts.

 In the third chapter of Rebel Cities the Marxist geographer David Harvey reads the urban commons as the product of social relations: people living in the city produce urban commons all the time.
 Gentrification is the process which capitalizes this vitality continuously produced by the city, a process that often is named with the euphemism of “regeneration”.
 Harvey reads gentrification as a privatization – for the profit of a few – of the vitality produced by a city and its inhabitants, a privatization often instigated by public institutions.

 This text can help us exiting the rhetoric of the opposition between “regeneration” and “degradation”: the so-called social disadvantage (disagio sociale) is in fact provoked by the very process of regeneration.
 The reading of this text will allow us to read the current selling off of public goods and land in Bolzano not as a specifically local but as a global monstrosity.